Corporate Governance Guidelines

 The Board and each committee of the Board shall have the authority to retain outside financial, legal or other advisors as they deem appropriate, and shall have the authority to obtain advice, reports or opinions from internal and external counsel and advisors, without consulting with or obtaining approval from any officer of the Company.

-The Board and each committee will perform an annual self-evaluation under the guidance of the Nominating and Governance Committee.
-Each of the directors will be requested to provide their assessments of the effectiveness of the Board and the committees on which they serve to the Nominating and Governance Committee, in the manner provided by the Nominating and Governance Committee, which may include verbal evaluations.
-In connection with each annual meeting of stockholders, the Nominating and Governance Committee will evaluate each director whose term is expiring at such meeting to determine whether to renominate such director for continued service on the Board.
+The Board and each committee will perform an annual self-evaluation under the guidance of the Corporate Responsibility, Sustainability and Governance Committee.
+Each of the directors will be requested to provide their assessments of the effectiveness of the Board and the committees on which they serve to the Corporate Responsibility, Sustainability and Governance Committee, in the manner provided by the Corporate Responsibility, Sustainability and Governance Committee, which may include verbal evaluations.
+In connection with each annual meeting of stockholders, the Corporate Responsibility, Sustainability and Governance Committee will evaluate each director whose term is expiring at such meeting to determine whether to renominate such director for continued service on the Board.
 In addition, each of the directors will be evaluated by the other directors on an annual basis.

-The Compensation Committee is responsible for recommending to the Board changes in the compensation for non-employee directors pursuant to the Compensation Committee Charter.
+The People, Culture and Compensation Committee is responsible for recommending to the Board changes in the compensation for non-employee directors pursuant to the People, Culture and Compensation Committee Charter.

 The Board has adopted stock ownership guidelines with respect to its directors and executive officers, which the Board or a committee thereof will periodically review and recommend any appropriate amendments.

-Management, with the oversight of the Nominating and Governance Committee, shall develop and maintain an orientation program for new directors that shall include meetings with senior management and visits to the Company’s facilities.
-All directors will comply with any continuing education requirements developed by the principal stock exchange on which the Company’s shares are traded (“Exchange Requirements”).
+Management, with the oversight of the Corporate Responsibility, Sustainability and Governance Committee, shall develop and maintain an orientation program for new directors that shall include meetings with senior management and visits to the Company’s facilities.
+All directors will comply with any continuing education requirements developed by the principal stock exchange on which the Company’s shares are traded (“Exchange Requirements”).”).

-The Board will at all times have an Audit Committee, a Compensation Committee and a Nominating and Governance Committee.
+The Board will at all times have an Audit Committee (or committee performing equivalent functions), a Compensation Committee (or committee performing equivalent functions) and a Nominating and Governance Committee (or committee performing equivalent functions).
 All members of these committees will qualify as independent directors under the criteria established by the Exchange Requirements.
 The Board may from time to time establish additional committees as necessary or appropriate.
-Committee members will be appointed by the Board upon the recommendation of the Nominating and Governance Committee.
+Committee members will be appointed by the Board upon the recommendation of the Corporate Responsibility, Sustainability and Corporate Responsibility, Sustainability and Governance Committee.
 Consideration should be given to rotating committee members periodically, but rotation should not be mandated as a policy.

 Each committee will have its own charter.
 The charters will set forth the purposes of the committees as well as qualifications for committee membership.
 The charters shall be posted on the Company’s website.